Hofls/useful-info/cookbooks/accessibility.md

 	* Some people need to enlarge web content in order to read it
 * Users have enough time to read and use the content
 * Users can easily navigate, find content, and determine where they are
-* Users are helped to avoid and correct mistakes
+* Automatic help for users to avoid and correct mistakes

+#### Great accessibility examples
+* Wikipedia
+    * Land on any page, press tab.
+At first appears `Jump to navigation`, then `Jump to search`
+* Youtube
+    * Land on any page, press tab couple times.
+Appears `SKPI NAVIGATION` button